Ukraine rebounds from Russian barrage, restores power supply - KTVZ

 Associated Press

-KYIV, Ukraine (AP) — Officials in Kyiv say Ukraine’s capital has restored most of its power supply as the country again responds swiftly and defiantly to the latest Russian barrage targeting critical infrastructure.
-The Kremlin’s forces bombarded Ukraine from afar in what has become a familiar Russian tactic since last fall.
-It comes amid months of a grinding battlefield stalemate on the front line in eastern areas.
-The apparent aim is to weaken Ukraine’s resolve and compel Kyiv to negotiate peace on Moscow’s terms.
-Kyiv’s military administration said power and water were restored Friday with about 30% of consumers still without heating.
+KYIV, Ukraine (AP) — Kyiv officials say Ukraine’s capital has restored most of its power supply as the country again responds swiftly and defiantly to the latest Russian barrage targeting the country’s critical infrastructure.
+In what has become a familiar Russian tactic since the fall, the Kremlin’s forces bombarded Ukraine from afar on Thursday while the ground battles in the country’s east largely remained mired in a grinding stalemate.
+Kyiv’s military administration said power and water were restored on Friday, but about 30% of consumers still were without heating.
+In another sign of normality quickly returning, Prime Minister Sanna Marin of Finland made an unannounced visit to Kyiv.